Pia007/Longest-Non-repeating-Substring/README.md

 For this [Leetcode](https://leetcode.com/problems/longest-substring-without-repeating-characters/)
 challenge, write a function that takes in a string and returns the numerical length of the longest non-repeating substring.

+The user inputs a string and if the string meets certain criteria(only letters), it will be evaluate.

+NOTE: The form automatically resets 3 seconds after the string is evaluated.
+FILES: There are two JavaScript files.
+Main.js contains the function and additional coding neccessary to connect to the html.
+Longest.js has the plain function.

 ![image](https://user-images.githubusercontent.com/66088725/133118357-b049e674-6140-4164-b9c8-b49e89f28c30.png)